 • Elective, major, and minor credit can all be earned on study abroad program

-• Some courses taught on approved programs will not be granted Puget Sound credit, including:
+• Some courses taught on approved programs may not be granted Puget Sound credit, including:

 • certain applied courses, such as architecture, that are not similar to the liberal arts courses found at Puget Sound